A LITTLE STORY ABOUT MUSIC:

 How did those dates end?
 What was your reaction?
 Did you want a second date or were you just not that fussed?
 (It's entirely possible that you did want a second date, and he didn't text you back).

 But here's another place to look...
 Has more than one person of color called you racist?
-I don't know you.
-And I don't know if you are.
+I don't know you. at all And I don't know if you are a racist.
 But if the people you are dating get a racist vibe off of you (even if you don't mean to send it out), maybe your energy towards people of color is definitely sending a signal that they are not affirmed, desired or wanted.
 Maybe you're being rude to them, because on one level, you're trying to push them away.
 Again, I am no mind reader, I'm just asking you to look.

 So...
 Who are you likely to commit to?
 Are there any trends?
 Let's look and see.